apache/qpid-proton/proton-c/bindings/python/docs/tutorial.rst

 example.
 When we receive a request however, we look at the :py:attr:`~proton.Message.reply_to` address on the :py:class:`~proton.Message` and create a sender for that over which to send the response.
-We'll cache the senders incase we get further requests with the same reply_to.
+We'll cache the senders in case we get further requests with the same reply_to.

 Now let's create a simple client to test this service out.